cloudfoundry/docs-dev-guide/deploy-apps/app-startup.html.md

 title: About Starting Applications
 ---

+_This page assumes that you are using cf v5_

 ##<a id='start-command'></a>The Application Start Command ##

 There are three ways that Cloud Foundry can obtain the command to use to start an application; they are listed below in order of precedence.